BITSS/WorldBankFeb2017/README.md

 -----------

-## Installation Instructions (See bottom for VM & internal Bank machine instructions)
+## Installation Instructions (See bottom for Bank machine instructions)
-The workshop will introduce you to two major sets of tools that can help you make your workflow more reproducible: version control and dynamic documents.
-It will very helpful if you could install the following software programs before coming to the workshop. **Our strict preference is for the participants to install the software on personal or WBG machines** for the hands-on exercises.
-However, in case you have some issues with installation, we prepared VM for some of the on-site registered participants.
+The workshop will introduce you to a tool that can help you make your workflow more reproducible: version control (Git/GitHub).
+You are **strongly** encouraged to install the following software programs either on your personal machine or Bank machine before coming to the workshop for the hands-on exercises.

 ### 1. Version Control with Git and the Github Desktop app